nzakas/understandinges6/manuscript/01-The-Basics.md

     console.log(text.codePointAt(0));   // 134071
     console.log(text.codePointAt(1));   // 97

 The value returned is the Unicode code point value.
-For BMP characters, this will be the same result as using `charCodeAt()`, so the `"a"` is returns 97.
+For BMP characters, this will be the same result as using `charCodeAt()`, so the `"a"` returns 97.
 This method is the easiest way to determine if a given character is represented by one or two code points:

 {lang=js}
     function is32Bit(c) {